Contact Us for a Free Consultation (213) 542-0979

 • how to get their money back to them.

-We have to take every precaution possible to try to either get rid of the prison/jail time and figure out some other form of punishment.
+We must take every precaution possible to eliminate prison time and devise some other form of punishment.

-If on the other hand, you're not guilty of the crime, then we're down a totally different track.
+If, on the other hand, you're not guilty of the crime, then we're down a different track.
 Now, we're investigating.

-We're figuring out what the evidence is that they're claiming supports the argument that you committed extortion in California and we're going to try to refute that evidence and show that you're not guilty.
+We're figuring out what evidence they're claiming supports the argument that you committed extortion in California.
+We're going to try to refute that evidence and show that you're not guilty.

-Most of the cases though, that are filed as extortion-type cases, the government's got the evidence.
-If they didn't have the evidence, if their case was weak, a lot of defense attorneys would be able to show the prosecutors they were going to lose and they would just get rid of the case.
+In most cases, though, that are filed as extortion-type cases, the government has the evidence.
+If they didn't have the evidence if their case was weak, many defense attorneys would be able to show the prosecutors they were going to lose, and they would just get rid of the case.

 Seeking Different or Lesser Charges than Extortion

-So, if they've charged the case and they've got the evidence on the case, then we need to go down a path that attempts to keep you out of prison, first and foremost.
+So, if they've charged the case and have the evidence, then we need to pursue a path that attempts to keep you out of prison, first and foremost.

-Once we have that, then we can figure out angles to try to get a different charge other than extortion, if that's possible — if the authorities will consider that.
+Once we have that, we can figure out angles to get a charge other than extortion, if possible, and if the authorities will consider that.

-Then finally, we have to look to what type of punishment you are going to get.
-If you're not going to go to prison or jail, what is your punishment going to be and how is it going to affect you moving forward?
+Finally, we have to consider the type of punishment you will receive.
+If you're not going to prison or jail, what will your punishment be, and how will it affect you moving forward?

-I, as a defense attorney, as a warrior, first look to win the case.
-If I can't win the case because of the circumstances, then I'm looking how to mitigate the case.
-I'm looking how to:
+As a defense attorney and warrior, I first look to win the case.
+If I can't win the case because of the circumstances, I'm looking at how to mitigate the case.
+I'm looking at how to:

 • protect my client's future,